 179.49 change as shown

-controlled access phase (CAP): A time period during which the hybrid coordinator (HC) maintains control of the medium.
+controlled access phase (CAP): A time period during which the hybrid coordinator (HC) maintains control of the medium using the HCCA procedure.
 It might span multiple consecutive transmission opportunities (TXOPs) and can contain polled TXOPs.

 186.39 change as shown

-hybrid coordinator (HC): A type of coordinator, defined as part of the quality-of-service (QoS) facility, that implements the frame exchange sequences and medium access control (MAC) service data unit (MSDU) handling rules defined by the hybrid coordination function (HCF).
+hybrid coordinator (HC): A type of coordinator, defined as part of the quality-of-service (QoS) facility, that implements the frame exchange sequences and medium access control (MAC) service data unit (MSDU) handling rules defined by the hybrid coordination function (HCF) controlled channel access (HCCA).

 1845.1 change as shown